lubdhak7414/cse425-proj/README.md

 ```

 ## 📊 Evaluation Metrics & Baselines
-*(Include a brief placeholder or the actual markdown table of your results matching Table 3 of the prompt)*

 | Model | Loss | Perplexity | Rhythm Diversity | Human Score | Genre Control |
 | :--- | :--- | :--- | :--- | :--- | :--- |